 Local school districts and charter schools are offering pickups of lunch and breakfasts.

-Restaurants – Curbside & Delivery
+Restaurants – Curbside, Delivery, & Dine-In

 Medical services like doctors offices, urgent cares, and pharmacies are still open.
 Many offices have special procedures during COVID-19 for segregating patients.
 Some offices are providing telehealth visits particularly in the mental health fields.